 Forming an Employee Resource Group

-As part of Babson’s commitment to a respectful workplace, The Office of Diversity and Inclusion along with Human Resources assists in forming and furthering the efforts of Employee Resource Groups (ERGs).
+As part of Babson’s commitment to a respectful workplace, The Human Resources Department, with collaboration from The Office of Diversity and Inclusion, provides support in forming and furthering the efforts of Employee Resource Groups (ERGs).
 Recognized ERGS should have a purpose that does one or more of the following:

 - Supports diversity and inclusiveness at Babson